ShahSau/ShahSau/README.md

 # Hi there 👋 👨🏽‍💻
-## It's Shahriar, an aspiring software developer.
+## It's Shahriar,an aspiring software developer.
 Merging my passion for usability and technology with technical knowledge, I love to create cool digital experiences. ​My goal is to create smooth digital experiences by writing clean and efficient codes that are easy to maintain.
 I am highly organized, results-oriented, ambitious, adventurous, assiduous​, and able to work in a team or by myself.
 - 🔭 I’m currently working on Flask.
 - 🌱 I’m currently learning React.